UniqueRoblox/Portfolio/README.md

-<h1>Hi There!
-Enjoy my portfolio <br/>
+# Hi There!
+Welcome to my portfolio

 I'm a Software Engineer, Game Developer, and Full stack developer with some VFX knowledge

-<hr>Please Check Out My Projects!

-<hr> Contributed to over a million visits!
+I have contributed to over a million visits!

-<hr> Languages: Lua, C#, GDScript, Java, and Python
+Check out my other projects!

-<hr> Majoring in Software Engineering!
+Majoring in Software Engineering

-with more than 2+ Years of experience!
+2+ Years of experience

-<hr> Taught by a professional in the industry with 10+ Years experience aswell as others with nearly as much experience
+Taught by a professional in the industry with 10+ Years experience aswell as others with nearly as much experience if not more

+## Languages
+Lua, C#, GDScript, Java, and Python

-<hr> 🤳 Connect with me:
+## 🤳 Connect with me:

 Email: Troelfs@hotmail.com